FAN RULES PDF

 entire day, disqualification from the entire tournament or, in an extreme

-circumstance, ineligibility to participate in future FAN tournaments.
+circumstance, ineligibility to take part in future FAN tournaments.
 Protests are

 to be made in writing within 15 minutes of the check-in time of the final flight of